surprisetalk/writings/projects/How Things Work.md

         - <how do plants store energy as sugars?>
         - <why does the sun radiate photons? fusion!>
       - <eating: the main types of dietary energy are carbs, proteins, fats. all of these happen to be energy storage chemicals>

+# Cognitive Science

+- Groups of neurons are able to compute at an emergent level.
+They do this by firing together and wiring together, which creates "analogies" of the inputs.
+Cognitive science is the study of "analogy engines".

 # Psychology